Journalism/New Media and Advertising, Digital Media Certificate

 Journalists research stories and present information in written, spoken or digital form.
 Typical activities in this career field include writing and editing content, reporting on-air, and shooting and editing photography and video.
 Marketing and advertising account executives oversee the financial resources, administration, and campaign strategy of agency, digital media, online, and broadcast operations.
 Typical activities in this career field include creating social media and marketing campaigns, selling airtime, developing sales material, calling on clients, and developing online and multimedia presentations.

 Entry-level positions in this field are promising.
 However, minimum standards and employment competition are high.
 Students are encouraged to prepare a portfolio and a résumé prior to seeking employment.
+See also the U.S. Bureau of Labor Statistics report for news analysts, reporters, and journalists.

 Field Trip Statement